You all ask great questions! Here are the answers to your most frequently asked questions…

 Have more questions?
 Send the me an email at Vanessa@LiveSimplyNatural.com to have yours answered!

-This blog is intended as a platform to share my thoughts, ideas, and knowledge on all things health with you!
-Therefore, I’m not a dietitian, not your physician; always check with your physician before engaging in any change.
+This blog is intended as a platform to share my thoughts, ideas, and knowledge on all things wellness related!
+Therefore, I’m not your physician; always check with your physician before engaging in any change.
 These ideas are of my own.